Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Applying new techniques to cancer treatment, especially in surgical treatment, has brought significant progress to patients in the recovery process, improving their quality of life," said Associate Professor, Dr. Pham Van Binh, Deputy Director of K Hospital.

-Among them, robotic surgery for digestive cancer treatment has many advantages over conventional open or endoscopic surgery.
-That is, clear observation images, highly flexible robotic arms help perform meticulous dissections, and surgeons operate precisely.
-This method ensures aesthetics, minimal trauma, no bleeding, maximum pain reduction, and reduced hospital stay while still ensuring treatment results.
+In particular, robotic surgery for digestive cancer treatment has many advantages over conventional open or endoscopic surgery.
+That is, clear observation images, highly flexible robotic arms help perform meticulous dissection, and surgeons operate precisely.
+This method ensures aesthetics, minimal trauma, no bleeding, maximum pain relief, and reduced hospital stay while still ensuring treatment results.

-Specialists perform surgery on a cancer patient using a robot, January 5.
+Specialists perform robot surgery on a cancer patient on January 5.
 Photo: Thai Ha

-Specialists perform surgery on a cancer patient using a robot, January 5.
+Specialists perform surgery on a cancer patient using a robot on January 5.
 Photo: Thai Ha

 Currently, robotic laparoscopic surgery is applied in some countries such as the US, UK, Korea...
-The da Vinci Xi robot is the most advanced robot generation today and is the only system in Vietnam used at K Hospital.
+Robot da Vinci Xi is the most advanced robot generation today and is the only system in Vietnam used at K Hospital.
 Digestive cancer surgeries, especially colorectal cancer, using this technology have been performed.
-In addition, cases of head and neck, gynecological and urological diseases are also applied with the above method.
+In addition, head and neck, gynecological and urological diseases are also applied with the above method.

 Le Nga